PEERINGTestbed/client/README.md

   particularly useful if using the app submodule to avoid conflicting routing rules.

-* `[-M]`: Change the announcements nexthop configuring mux to redirect packets into the user's container.
+* `[-M]`: Change the announcement's next-hop, configuring the mux to redirect packets into the user's container.
 Must be used with -m and a mux running a container.

   [2]: https://peering.ee.columbia.edu/peers/